‘Is she being held captive against her will?’ Fears for Maura Murray

 “Initially, it helps, because the internet is a powerful thing,” Ms Murray says.
 “We were able to get the word out to a massive amount of people quickly, and that was critical the first couple of years, because there’s no way my little family could have travelled all up and around New England, putting flyers on trees and at supermarkets and gas stations, although we did, you know, the first couple years.

-“But the internet made us able to get the awareness out there, she says, adding ruefully: “I wish that it stayed that way.”
+“But the internet made us able to get the awareness out there,” she says, adding ruefully: “I wish that it stayed that way.”

 Instead, theories – and a constant picking-apart of Maura’s life and decisions – burgeoned alongside the exponential growth of the internet.

 “What it’s turned into is more of a voyeuristic approach to looking at these types of cases and tragedies, where the tragedy becomes entertainment for folks sitting behind a keyboard,” Ms Murray says.
 “And it’s actually, in Maura’s case, it’s become people’s pastime.
-I mean, there’s people out there that do this case on Reddit and wherever other forums all day and all night ... her two-year-old decision-making skills have been plastered all over the internet.
+I mean, there’s people out there that do this case on Reddit and whatever other forums all day and all night ... her 21-year-old decision-making skills have been plastered all over the internet.

 “And she's a voiceless person and can't stand up for herself.
 So that's where I come in.
 And I have to try to tamp some of that down.
 But it's impossible.”